chrisanthropic/slim-pickins-jekyll-theme/README.md

 ### RAKEFILE
 Includes the following custom tasks:

-* *optimizeimages* - uses minimagick to compress and optimize all images in the /images folder.
 * *minify_html* - uses HTML_compressor to minify HTML
 * *notify* - pings google and bing to notify them about changes to the site/sitemap

 These 3 tasks have been bundled into custom build and deploy tasks

-* *build* - runs `jekyll build` and then `optimize images` followed by `minify_html`
+* *build* - runs `jekyll build` followed by `minify_html`
 * *deploy* - runs `s3_website push` and then `notify`

 ## Basic Use
-For now theming on Jekyll sucks in that it's not super easy to change themes.
 For now it's best to start fresh or install the them and then transfer over any old files (posts, images, etc) from your old site.

 * Git clone this repo, cd into the directory and run `bundle install --binstubs --path=vendor` to install the required dependencies.
 * Edit your config.yml file